chokri/docker-symfony5/webapp/README.md

-# Place you symfony 5 project here
+# Place your CakePHP project here